-- a) Extensions or alterations requiring planning permission to any property named on the Maghull Local List should be designed sympathetically and not detract from the appearance of the property. - b) Proposals within the setting of a property on the Maghull Local List must demonstrate that they have taken into account its significance. - 5.4.2 Development of property on the Maghull List must demonstrate in a Design and Access Statement how it has addressed the Policy MAG 3 requirements - 5.4.3 Currently there only 7 properties on the Maghull List and this list will be kept under review.
-Owners of properties on the Maghull List have been consulted and their responses addressed. - 5.4.4 This policy will help preserve and where possible enhance the distinctive features of Maghull which themselves contribute to an excellent quality of life.
+- a) Extensions or alterations requiring planning permission to any property named on the Maghull Local List should take into account the significance of the asset including, where appropriate, the appearance of the property. - b) Proposals within the setting of a property on the Maghull Local List should demonstrate that they have taken account of the significance of the asset. - 5.4.2 Where appropriate, developers are encouraged to submit a Design and Access Statement in support of any planning application relating to a property on the Maghull Local List to demonstrate how it has addressed the Policy MAG 3 requirements.

+5.4.3 The Maghull Local List includes the following properties: